Precision Agriculture- Harnessing technology to boost productivity and profitability

 Before the use of technology in agriculture, a farmer’s probability of yielding good produce was as good as tossing a coin and wishing for heads.
 Since farmers had no information on their farms, there was no way of learning the cause of crop loss.
 This practice pushed the farmers towards losses and debt.
 Advancements in big data analytics, IoT, and accessible satellite imagery created optimism for the agriculture sector, giving rise to digital farming, thereby combating the issue of unpredictability.

-Anyone looking for a precision agriculture solution should be knowledgeable about the tools available.
+Anyone looking for a precision agriculture solution should be knowledgeable about the tools and technologies available.
 Computer-based applications are used to create precise farm plans, field maps, crop scouting, yield maps, and to define the exact amount of inputs to be applied to fields.
 One benefit of this method is the ability to design a friendly agricultural strategy, which helps to lower costs and boost yields.
 But, because the obtained data cannot be integrated into other supporting systems, these applications offer limited-value data that cannot be used for large-scale precision farming solutions.
-Let us dive into the tools needed for precision agriculture.
+Let us dive into the tools and technologies needed for precision agriculture.

-1) Global Positioning System (GPS)
+1) Global Positioning System (GPS) for Precision ag

-2) Global Information System (GIS)
+2) Geographic Information System (GIS)

 A geographical information system (GIS) consists of a computer software database system used to input, store, retrieve, analyze and display, in map-like form, referenced geographical information.

-3) Grid Sampling
+3) Grid Sampling for targeted farming

 4) Variable-Rate Technology (VRT)